Raven logo

 Open the vault in Finder, edit files in another Markdown app, back them up however you like, or keep the folder under git.
 Raven does not hide your writing behind an app library.

-Claude and Cursor can read the vault directly.
+Local agents can read the vault directly.

 Search stays local and text-first.